daviesre/Word_Counter/README.md

 No known bugs

 ## Support and contact details
-Please Russ Davies at russdavies392@gmail.com if you have any questions.
+Please contact Russ Davies at russdavies392@gmail.com if you have any questions.

 ## Technologies Used
 * C#